reactgraphqlacademy/twitter-clone-native/src/exercice/05/README.md

 ## Learning objectives

 - Create an offline experience
-- Query and siplay datas from the Star Wars API
+- Fetch and diplay datas from the Star Wars API with `useQuery`

 ## 🥑 Before we start the exercise

 - [ ] You should have a look at [the SWAPI documentation](https://swapi.dev/documentation#starships)
 - [ ] We are going to isntall AND use 2 third part-libraries `react-native-offline` and `react-query`

-## 🤸‍♀️ Exercise 1 Add offline feedback
+## 🤸‍♀️ Exercise 5.1

+> Add offline feedback

 ![Offline Example](./offline-example.gif)